PythonistaGuild/TwitchIO/docs/references/events.rst

   Corresponds to the Twitch EventSub subscription :es-docs:`Stream Online <streamonline>`.

-  You must subscribe to EventSub with :class:`~twitchio.eventsub.StreamOnlineSubscription` for each required stream to receive this event.
+  You must subscribe to EventSub with :class:`~twitchio.eventsub.StreamOnlineSubscription` for each required broadcaster to receive this event.

-  :param twitchio.StreamOnline payload: The Stream Online payload for this event.
+  :param twitchio.StreamOnline payload: The EventSub payload for this event.

 .. py:function:: event_stream_offline(payload: twitchio.StreamOffline) -> None
   :async: